marco-lewis/marco-lewis.github.io/_pages/about.md

 \[mon/year\] News
 -->

-\[07/2025] Presentation at First Workshop on Verfication of Quantum Computing ([VQC 2025](https://verifiedqc.github.io/2025/) on recent work, paper to be released; also paper presented at [QUASAR'25](https://sites.google.com/view/quasar25) by Viktorija Bezganovic, available at [arxiv:2409.10231](https://arxiv.org/abs/2409.10231)
+\[07/2025] Presentation at First Workshop on Verfication of Quantum Computing ([VQC 2025](https://verifiedqc.github.io/2025/) on recent work, paper to be released); also paper presented at [QUASAR'25](https://sites.google.com/view/quasar25) by Viktorija Bezganovic, available at [arxiv:2409.10231](https://arxiv.org/abs/2409.10231)

 \[07/2025] Attended PhD graduation ceremony at Newcastle University